Contact staff by calling 920-380-7491 or by emailing directly:

 Ann Wittenberg, Guest Services

-Ann recently moved back to Wisconsin from Georgia, bringing to her role in Guest Services many years of customer service and early childhood education experience.
+Ann recently moved back to Wisconsin from Georgia, bringing many years of customer service experience to her role in Guest Services.
 Ann greets visitors, assists the educators in the paper lab, and strives to ensure an enjoyable experience for all of the Paper Discovery Center’s guests.